This unit is an introduction to your course, the college and the university.

 - To do a presentation about how different ways of working as an artist engage with broader questions of research, production, site and presentation

-- To document knowledge and skills exchanged in your online reflective journal
+- To record knowledge and skills exchanged

 - To form collaborative groups loosely organised around research and practice interests